What do you do when you’re not writing, reading or buying a book?

 How would you use the word ‘exsanguinate’ in a (mocking) sentence?

 If you have your life to live over, what would you do differently and why?

 I’d learn to play a musical instrument – the piano, the cello, or the violin.
 It must be enriching and fulfilling to be able to create music, and to give others the pleasure of music.

 What’s next for you?

-I’ve started researching it (a new book).
+I’ve started researching [for a new book].
 It’s about a group of friends whose relationships change when the lottery ticket they bought wins them the first prize.
 It’ll be called ‘The Rift of Gain’.

-To catch this author at the George Town Literary Festival 2012, see listing.
-For the latest updates on Tan Twan Eng, check out his website.
+For more on Tan Twan Eng, visit www.tantwaneng.com.
 In March 2013, he won the Man Asian Literary Prize 2012 for 'The Garden of Evening Mists'.